South Bellevue station: Opening

 South Bellevue station opened in on April 27, 2024, as the terminus of the 2 Line's initial segment, which runs north to Downtown Bellevue and east to Redmond Technology station.
 As part of the opening celebrations, the station hosted live music, pop-up exhibits from the Pacific Science Center, and a Port of Seattle firetruck.
 It was also the terminus of a shuttle to Bellevue Downtown station prior to the ribbon-cutting.
-The shortened line, made necessary by construction issues on the Seattle–Bellevue section on Interstate 90, was announced in August 2023; the full line is anticipated to open in 2025.
+The shortened line, made necessary by construction issues on the Seattle–Bellevue section on Interstate 90, was announced in August 2023; the full line opened in 2026.
 The station is anticipated to have 4,500 daily boardings by 2030.

 The entrances to South Bellevue station were temporarily closed on a rotating basis in December 2024 to replace expansion joint covers in the stairwell and elevator.

 Station layout

 South Bellevue station is located on the east side of Bellevue Way at an intersection with 112th Avenue Southeast, north of the street's interchange with Interstate 90.
 It includes an elevated light rail station, bus bays, a drop-off parking area, and an adjacent parking garage to the east.
 The island platform is 35.5 ft above street level and connected by a set of stairs, escalators, and elevators with no mezzanine.
 Two bus bays are located under the north half of the platform and also include layover parking for buses and paratransit vehicles; a third bay is on the northbound side of Bellevue Way.
 The parking garage is five stories tall and includes 1,500 vehicle stalls; its lower two levels are below street level.
 Three access roads connect the garage and bus bays to Bellevue Way, including two with signalized intersections.
 A bicycle locker with 35 spaces is also available at the station.

 The station was designed by a joint venture of HNTB, Jacobs, and Mott MacDonald.
 It features several pieces of public art that was funded by the "STart" program, which allocates a percent of construction costs for artwork.
 The west side of the platform is shielded by 900 ft of metal acoustic panels designed by Vicki Scuri that use repeated hexagonal patterns that reflect the seasonal leaf colors of the Mercer Slough; the northern half uses gold to reflect autumn, while the southern half uses green for spring.
 The panels are made in Olympia with porcelain enamel on steel panels and are each 6 ft tall.
 Artist Katy Stone designed metal screens for the garage facade that resemble ripples in water and metal sculptures on the garage roof that are inspired by cattails and reeds in the wind.